 Mayne Pharma currently beneficially owns approximately 59.4% of our outstanding common stock.
 Under the terms of our Equity Holders Agreement, Mayne Pharma has the right to purchase any shares of common stock being transferred or sold by the individual account of our current President and Chief Executive Officer and Executive Chairman.
 In addition to Mayne Pharma's current common stock ownership, Mayne Pharma also has the right to designate one director to our board of directors (and to designate a second director if the size of the board of directors is increased to seven directors) until the earlier to occur of: (i) the date that the Supply and License Agreement is terminated or expires, or (ii) the date on which Mayne Pharma along with its affiliates ceases to own ten percent (10%) or more of our issued and outstanding common stock on a fully diluted basis.
 During this time frame, Mayne Pharma, through its representative on the board of directors, holds a veto right in the event that we want to increase or decrease the size of our board of directors or replace or remove our President and Chief Executive Officer and Executive Chairman (such veto right being the result of each of the foregoing Board of Director actions requiring the unanimous consent of the board of directors).
-Mayne Pharma's significant ownership of our common stock plus the existence of these additional rights will for the foreseable future enable Mayne Pharma to exert influence over our company and matters requiring stockholder approval including the election of directors, financing activities or a merger or sale of our assets.
-Additionally, these rights may limit the ability of our board of directors and our management team to make necessary personnel decisions, including adding independent directors to our board of directors, which may adversely affect the management of our company, particularly if disputes arise between us and Mayne Pharma (which disputes in and of themselves could have a material adverse effect on our ability to conduct business).
+Mayne Pharma's significant ownership of our common stock plus the existence of these additional rights will for the foreseeable future enable Mayne Pharma to exert influence over our company and matters requiring stockholder approval including the election of directors, financing activities or a merger or sale of our assets.
+Additionally, these rights may limit the ability of our board of directors and our company, particularly if disputes arise between us and Mayne Pharma (which disputes in and of themselves could have a material adverse effect on our ability to conduct business).